-We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal data.
+We are committed to safeguarding the privacy of our website visitors and service users.

 In this policy, “we”, “us” and “our” refer to Catherine Toner trading as NurtureStore.
 For more information about us, see Section 12.